Frequently Asked Questions

 The following frequently asked questions (FAQs) provide a general background on a variety

 of issues.
 For further information, please feel free to contact PolarCool™ Customer Service at (888)765-5732.

 Yes with a credit card but, you may find that you can get it for a lesser price from a dealer.

 Where do I find the part number to my PolarCool?

-On the “stainless models” raise the hinged lid assembly.
+On the “Stainless and Powder Coated models” raise the hinged lid assembly.
 Look behind pads (right side) over the spray bar metal cover for an information label.
 For plastic unit, look on the right hand side, on the splash guard, on the back of the unit.

 Why doesn’t my pump work?

 Is the pump turned “ON”?
 Does the reservoir have enough water to raise and trip the low water level switch, if applicable, to allow pump to turn “ON”.
 Is the pump/hose positioned flat allowing it to prime itself.
 You may need seat it firmly against the bottom to assist with priming.
 Do you have correct voltage to the pump?
 Have qualified electrician check voltage supply from inside the PolarCool control box, at the back of touch pad faceplate or the “toggle” switch, as applicable, depending on the unit you have.
 If voltage is present, then replace faulty pump.
 If not, ensure connection points and wiring are good.
 Replace control box lid assembly, touch pad control plate, or switch as necessary, in order, to get proper voltage to the pump.

 What does that sequence of blinking lights tell me?

 They tell you it could be low of water or that it is filling the reservoir